muziejus/novel-maps-of-ny-2017/README.md

 little actual text is in this file, as that is all delegated to the files in the folder `sections/`.

-The metadata includes calls to three LaTeX files (available in `latex-support/`), but it also has an `html header` and `html footer` set, which provide html-specific text that gets skipped for LaTeX.
+The metadata include calls to three LaTeX files (available in `latex-support/`), but it also has an `html header` and `html footer` set, which provide html-specific text that gets skipped for LaTeX.
 Most importantly, at the end of `html footer`, there are a few jQuery commands that go back